-This is the first of two articles that together might be called
+This is the first of two articles (sequel here) that together might be called

 Uncle Xi and the Ten Kings of the Underworld.

 I relish the way this blog allows me to update my film and book with further details on the Li family Daoists.
-My stay with Li Manshan last month allowed me to make some little excursions into visual culture, part of the whole rich ritual world that was so impoverished after Liberation until the revival of the late 1970s.
+My stay with Li Manshan last month prompted me to make some little excursions into visual culture, part of the whole rich ritual world that was so impoverished after Liberation until the revival of tradition from the late 1970s.

 In both rural and urban China, paintings of the Ten Kings of the Underworld (Shiwang xiang 十王像, or Shidian Yanjun 十殿阎君) were commonly displayed for funerals—and in some places they still are (see under Gaoluo).
-In Yanggao the only surviving set that I know of was handed down by the great Daoist Li Peisen (complete images here), though the paintings are no longer used.
+In Yanggao the only surviving set that I know of was handed down by the great Daoist Li Peisen (complete images here).

 On one side of the pennant are, from the top, the three officers (sanguan: heaven, earth, water) and the twelve animals of the zodiac.
 The other side shows a curling image of Our Lady Earthworm (Qushan niangniang 曲蟮娘娘), with the head of a woman and body of a snake, as in the popular legend Tale of the White Snake.

 Moreover, Li Manshan was sure that Li Peisen had only commissioned the paintings after the 1980s’ revival—not around Liberation as I had assumed.
 Li Manshan remembers him well, and (with his usual arcane calculations) works out his dates: c1913–89.
 So he must have done the paintings in the early 1980s, since Li Peisen died in 1985.
 Li Peisen clearly commissioned the set with the expectation that they would display them for funerals, but in the end (unlike the pennant) they were never used.